Vegan Biscoff Ice Cream (no-churn)

 Freezing the ice cream

-Alternatively, just pour all the biscoff ice cream into your container and freeze immediately.
+Finally, pour the Biscoff ice cream into a freezer-safe container and freeze.

 Serving the ice cream

-If you'd like to make a vegan vanilla ice cream, simply omit the Biscoff and reduce the whipping cream to 1 ½ cans (600g).
+If you’d like to make vegan vanilla ice cream, omit the Biscoff and reduce the whipping cream to 1 1/2 cans (600g).

 More vegan ice cream recipes